berkeley-stat159/project-eta/README.md

 In the `data/` directory, you can `make data` to download and extract the data files and `make validate` to chech hashes.

+In the `code/` directory, there are several options:

+* `$ make behavioral_regression` to run logstic regression on the behavorial data for each subject
+* `$ make pda_outliers` for plotting outlier volumes for 2 subjects
+* `$ make pda_smooth` to plot a brain image before and after smoothing
+* `$ make neural_regression` to run the regression for all subjects, returning a gridplot for the beta coefficients

 In the `report/` directory, `make` to create the report PDF.

 ### What is this?